mehmandarov/mehmandarov.github.io/_posts/2017-07-27-docker-cmd-survival-guide.markdown

 $ docker ps -a
 {% endhighlight %}

-The output will be more like this:
+The output will be more like this (note that is shows also stopped, or even failed containers):

 {% highlight text %}
 CONTAINER ID        IMAGE                       COMMAND                  CREATED             STATUS                    PORTS                NAMES